tjrein/hw3/readme.txt

     * ctg_bayes.py
     * ctg_id3.py

-    The prefix of these files indicate what data set is used, i.e. spam for spambase.data and ctg for CTG.csv The suffix of these files indicate which classifier is used.
+    The prefix of these files indicate what data set is used, i.e. 'spam' for spambase.data and 'ctg' for CTG.csv The suffix of these files indicate which classifier is used.

 ==== spam_bayes.py ====
+    * Reads in data from spambase.data
+    * Performs an initial pass on the data and filters out features with a standard deviation < 0.1
+    * Implements Gaussian Naive Bayes classification on the test data.
+    * Outputs Precision, Recall, F-measure and Accuracy

+    To execute:
+      > python3 spam_bayes.py

+    Alternatively, an optional argument can be passed to specify the path to a file:
+      > python3 spam_bayes.py {path_to_file}

+    By default, this script will use './spambase.data' as the path if no argument is passed

+==== spam_id3.py ====
+  * Reads in data from spambase.data
+  * Performs an initial pass on the data and filters out features with a standard deviation < 0.1
+  * Builds an ID3 decision tree and classifies test data.
+  * Outputs Precision, Recall, F-measure, and Accuracy

+  To execute:
+    > python3 spam_id3.py

+  Alternatively, an optional argument can be passed to specify the path to a file:
+    > python3 spam_id3.py {path_to_file}

+  By default, this script will use './spambase.data' as the path if no argument is passed

+==== ctg_bayes.py ====
+  * Reads in data from CTG.csv, ignoring first two header rows and removing 2nd to last column
+  * Performs an initial pass on the data and filters out features with a standard deviation < 0.1
-    Implements Gaussian Naive Bayes classificaiton on the spambase.data dataset.
+  * Implements Gaussian Naive Bayes classification on the test data.

-    To execute, type "python3 spam_bayes.py"
+  * Outputs Accuracy

+  To execute:
+    > python3 ctg_bayes.py

+  Alternatively, an optional argument can be passed to specify the path to a file:
+    > python3 ctg_bayes.py {path_to_file}

+  By default, this script will use './CTG.csv' as the path if no argument is passed

+==== ctg_id3.py ====
+  * Reads in data from CTG.csv, ignoring first two header rows and removing 2nd to last column
+  * Performs an initial pass on the data and filters out features with a standard deviation < 0.1
+  * Builds an ID3 decision tree and classifies the test data.
+  * Outputs Accuracy

+  To execute:
+    > python3 ctg_id3.py

+  Alternatively, an optional argument can be passed to specify the path to a file:
+    > python3 ctg_id3.py {path_to_file}

+  By default, this script will use './CTG.csv' as the path if no argument is passed

+==== bayes_operations.py ====
+  Contains shared functions for Gaussian Naive Bayes Classification.
+  The functions are generalized to work on both binary and multiclass datasets

+==== id3_operations.py ====
+  Contains shared functions for constructing ID3 decision trees.
+  The functions are generalized to work on both binary and multiclass datasets.

 ==== data_operations.py ====
   Contains shared functions to manipulate datasets, such as standardizing or splitting into training and testing sets.
-  Used by spam_bayes.py, spam_id3.py, ctg_bayes.py, ctg_id3.py

 ==== display_operations.py ===
   Contains shared functions used for displaying classification metrics to the console.

-  For binary classification:
-    * Precision
-    * Recall
-    * F-measure
-    * Accuracy

-   For multiclass classificaiton:
-    * Accuracy

-    Used by spam_bayes.py, spam_id3.py, ctg_bayes.py, ctg_id3.py

-==== id3_operations ===
-  Contains shared functions used for ID3 classification.
-  Used by spam_id3.py, ctg_id3.py